kubernetes/community/sig-apps/charter.md

 - APIs used for running applications (e.g., Workloads API)
 - Tools and documentation to aid in ecosystem tool interoperability around apps (e.g., Application CRD/Controller)
-- Grandfathered in tools used to aide in development of and management of workloads (e.g., Kompose)
+- Grandfathered in tools used to aid in development of and management of workloads (e.g., Kompose)

 #### Cross-cutting and Externally Facing Processes